-On occasion, we may close down for emergencies or extreme weather.
+On occasion, we may close county offices for emergencies or extreme weather.

 Unless an emergency closing is announced, we expect you to report to work in a timely manner and in accordance with applicable policies.
 In the event of inclement weather, use your own discretion in deciding whether you can commute safely to work.
-You should follow the call-in and notice procedures set forth by the Department.
+You should follow the call-in and notice procedures set forth by Cass County Government.